 Have loved long since, and lost awhile!

 He is always there, shining the light.
 He never changes.
-However, there are times that we turn away, perhaps in fear, and we do not want to look where the light is pointing.
-We have eyes but do not see the way before us because we choose to look in the wrong direction, or we shut our eyes and refuse to look at all, because we are afraid.
+However, there are times when we turn away, perhaps in fear, and do not want to look where the light is pointing.
+We have eyes but do not see the way before us because we choose to look in the wrong direction, or shut our eyes and refuse to look at all, because we are afraid.

 Trust the Lord.
 Allow Him to illuminate your path.
 He teaches us the truth and gives us his unconditional love.
 If you are experiencing darkness, bask in the warmth of his love, trust in his light, and take one step at a time until the morning comes.
 Let go of fear.
 Let go of discouragement.
 Let go of disappointment.
 Live in the present.
 Life is a gift.
 Receive it.
 Enjoy it.
 Experience it.
 Grow with it.
 There is no darkness in the presence of the Lord.

 - Can you think of a time when you experienced darkness?